-- 32 Prior to the issue of any Construction Certificate, a Section 138 Roads Act application, including payment of application and inspection fees together with any applicable bonds, shall be lodged with and approved by Penrith City Council (being the Roads Authority for any works required in a public road).
-These works may include but are not limited to the following: - a) Vehicular crossings (including kerb reinstatement of redundant vehicular crossings) - b) Concrete footpaths and or cycleways - c) Road opening for utilities and stormwater (including stormwater connection to Penrith City Council roads and other Penrith City Council owned drainage) - d) Road occupancy or road closures (including temporary construction work zones and tower crane operation) - e) The placement of hoardings, structures, containers, waste skips, signs etc. in the road reserve - f) Temporary construction access
+- 37 Prior to the issue of any Construction Certificate or Subdivision Works Certificate, a Section 138 Roads Act application, including payment of application and inspection fees together with any applicable bonds, shall be lodged with and approved by Penrith City Council (being the Roads Authority for any works required in a public road).
+These works may include but are not limited to the following: - a) Vehicular crossings (including kerb reinstatement of redundant vehicular crossings) - b) Concrete footpaths and or cycleways - c) Road opening for utilities and stormwater (including stormwater connection to Penrith City Council roads and other Penrith City Council owned drainage) - d) Road occupancy or road closures (including temporary construction work zones and tower crane operation) - e) The placement of hoardings, structures, containers, waste skips, signs etc. in the road reserve - f) Temporary construction access - g) Temporary ground anchors (for basement construction)